-Enter the lab test results.
-The required fields are highlighted in red.
+Optionally enter the lab test results in the Results field of the lab order.
 Then, complete the “Results Needed” task.

 The Provider Reviews and Signs the Order

-The provider will see the order on their Signing queue as ready to sign.
-They can now review the results, and can even access the uploaded document right from the order.
-They can optionally open the chart, too.
+The provider will see the results on their Signing queue as ready to sign.
+They can review the document, and optionally open the patient’s chart.

 The provider can add a signing note as well as a messaging task, if needed.

-Double-click on the order from your Signing queue.
+Double-click on the lab result document from your Signing queue.

-Add a messaging task for the nurse (or whoever is appropriate) if additional follow-up is needed.
+Add a document task for the nurse (or whoever is appropriate) if additional follow-up is needed.